SeanMcCann93/ao-docker-tech-test/Readme.md

 ![Network Overview][Overview-img]

-This Containerization enables a user to deploy a Docker Swarm Stack.
+This dockerComp enables a user to deploy a Docker Compose Stack on a local machine.

-This is achived by building a small network that consists of a manager(master) and worker(slave) node.
-It works by building andprevisioning the manager node and with this new system, configuring and building its workers.
+This is achived by building a single instance within a cloud network.
+It works by building a PC and previsioning an instance within a public subnet.
+The system when launched is configured using install scripts that are run upon downloading the application and changing to this branch.

-This is greate as although the containers can now be built, they also have the added benerfit of redundency.

-It was also nessasery to implement Nginx into the project.
-This has been achived using port `3200`.
-I used this port as port 80 was already exposed by the main continer and did not wish to undo work already produced.
+It was required that Nginx was implemented so that the application could take advantage of the capabilities of the software (loadbalancing, proxy etc;).
+As to implement it without undoing work already presented I utilised port `3200`.
+This port has been oped in the security group and will port forward from this location to the standard http port `80`.

 ##### Improvments

-Ways this system could benefit from additional features would be to convert the process into ansible scripts and utilise the opportunity for a private subnet.

-This will enable more deliberate interactions with systems and prove opportunities to configure tests that run to check changes made to the system.
-This would be great for alleging breaches and data attempted to be reached.

-A Private cloud has been implemented in this network and a system could be set up to direct data through this to improve data security and include AWS tables.

-Another great couple of upgrades could be to introduce a Jenkins server or AWS Pipeline system that will enable CI/CD functionality and a dedicated secrets engine that can encrypt and assist in managing passwords/keys to all resources within, or yet to be extended within the network.
+With this server only existing on a single instance we have the opportunity to expand the resiliency of the application in many forms.
+We can utilise a Docker Hub account to expand the network without the need for git pull requests, using ansible to install software on remote servers for us for clear confirmation and deliberate changes.

+It will enable opportunities to perform closed operations on the application without affecting a front end/the main deployment.
+This allowed for the application to be restructured to benefit from the opportunities Terraform and other application combined can present in an AWS cloud platform.
+Quick to deploy, reliable hardware produced through additions made to the terraform file.
+With this model, A private cloud has been established.

+One reason for this is because Table instances require a VPC hosting 2 or more subnets, but it can host instances that are required both legally and morally with great care.
+This means encryption and storing away in locations that only those with access can see.
+It is this reason a private cloud can be useful.
+It may even be ideal to use instances that host keys to tools, operations, infrastructure through a key management system.
+Enabling users given specific credentials to access specific tagged locations only or rights to affect the inner workings of your entire application.

 ## Pre-requisites